mikasmart/moodle-report_benchmark/README.md

 Performs various performance checks to determine the quality of the Moodle platform.
 It is tested against and compatible with Moodle 2.7.x to 4.1.x.

-> Benchmark result calculation was updated as of plugin version 1.3.0, to fix a sometimes inaccurate file writing performance check. __Be careful when comparing benchmarks done before and after version 1.3.0!__
+> Version 1.5.0 of the plugin replaced 2 invalid tests (guest and fake account login performance) with a new one (notification page of Moodle administration). __Be careful when comparing benchmarks done before and after version 1.5.0!__

 ## Availability